onyazuka/haniwa-lazy-load/README.md

 # haniwa-lazy-load
-Fast and customizable lazy loading for images and iframes with vanilla js
+Fast and customizable lazy loader for images and iframes with vanilla js

 ## Features
 - Lazy loading of images and iframes;